Paris Commune: 24 May: Burning of Hotel de Ville; executions of Communards, the archbishop and hostages

-At two in the morning on 24 May, Brunel and his men went to the Hotel de Ville, which was still the headquarters of the Commune and of its chief executive, Delescluze.
+At two in the morning on 24 May, Brunel and his men went to the Hôtel de Ville, which was still the headquarters of the Commune and of its chief executive, Delescluze.
 Wounded men were being tended in the halls, and some of the National Guard officers and Commune members were changing from their uniforms into civilian clothes and shaving their beards, preparing to escape from the city.
 Delescluze ordered everyone to leave the building, and Brunel's men set it on fire.

 The battles resumed at daylight on 24 May, under a sky black with smoke from the burning palaces and ministries.
 There was no co-ordination or central direction on the Commune side; each neighborhood fought on its own.
 The National Guard disintegrated, with many soldiers changing into civilian clothes and fleeing the city, leaving between 10,000 and 15,000 Communards to defend the barricades.
-Delescluze moved his headquarters from the Hotel de Ville to the city hall of the 11th arrondissement.
+Delescluze moved his headquarters from the Hôtel de Ville to the city hall of the 11th arrondissement, and set fire to the Hotel de Ville.
 More public buildings were set afire, including the Palais de Justice, the Prefecture de Police, the theatres of Châtelet and Porte-Saint-Martin, and the Church of Saint-Eustache.
 Most of the Palais de Justice was destroyed, but the Sainte-Chapelle survived.
-Fires set at the Louvre, Palais-Royal and Notre-Dame were extinguished without causing significant damage.
+Fires set at the Louvre Palace, Palais-Royal and Notre-Dame were extinguished without causing significant damage.